avanc/photOS/README.md

-# What's photoOS?
+# What's photOS?

-**photoOS** is a lightweight operating system for a DIY photoframe.
+**photOS** is a lightweight Linux-based operating system for a DIY photoframe.
 The software syncs photos with a dav server so new images can be easily added.
 In my current setup I use [Nextcloud](https://nextcloud.com) as server, but any dav server should work.
 With Nextcloud I can use the Android app to directly upload images from my mobile phone.
 In addition, I can share the photo folder with other family members, so they can add photos as well.
 Even from a distance during pandemies...

 Main focus are the Raspberry Pi boards (especially Raspberry Pi Zero W, as the performance is sufficient).
 But as photoOS is based on the great work of [thingOS](https://github.com/ccrisan/thingos) by ccrisan, which builds on top of [BuildRoot](https://buildroot.uclibc.org), other boards can be easily supported.
 Just create a ticket for not supported boards.

-that serves as a base for IoT dedicated operating systems.
-If you want to turn your Raspberry PI board into something that controls your lights, doors, sprinklers or other devices, by designing your own "firmware", thingOS may be a good choice.

 # Features
 * **Sync**: Photos can be synced from a dav server.